-There are a number of events going on in Seoul around the 31st (including a Halloween booze cruise and a Freak or Treat Marathon) but if you're like me, you just can't wait until the end of the month to start celebrating.
-Check my suggestions below on how to get into the Halloween spirit, Seoul style.
+In 2016, there are a number of events going on in Seoul around the 31st (including a Halloween booze cruise hosted by Adventure Korea, a slew of parties throughout Seoul's nightlife districts and a Rocky Horror Picture Show production) but if you're like me, you just can't wait until the end of the month to start celebrating.

 The Dark Side of Seoul

-I joined Joe last week for the tour along with a few other expats and tourists.
-The Dark Side tour has been in operation for just over a year now, but it has already been rated one of the best city tours in Seoul, and it didn't take long after the tour started for me to realize why.
-Joe, who studied Korean history in college, was extremely knowledgeable about the lesser-known aspects of Seoul's history and navigated the dimly lit back alleys like he had lived in the city his entire life.
+The Dark Side tour has been in operation for just over three years now, but it has already been rated one of the best city tours in Seoul, and it isn't difficult to see why.
+Joe, who studied Korean history in university, is extremely knowledgeable about the lesser-known aspects of Seoul's history and navigates the dimly-lit back alleys of the city like he's lived here his entire life.

-Joe had a seemingly endless list of ghost stories and urban legends to tell us and conveyed them in an entertaining way.
-At our final stop, we had an unusual encounter when one of the girls on the tour told us she was picking up a lot of energy from a female spirit who followed us up the steps of the palace we visited but refused to go in.
+When I joined the tour, our group had an unusual encounter when a fellow tour mate told us she was picking up a lot of energy.
+This energy, she said, came from a female spirit who followed us up the steps of the palace we visited, but refused to go in.
 As it turns out, what she felt exactly matched Joe's version of the story.
 The following night, a few people on the tour picked up light orbs with their cameras in the same place.
-Creepy.
+Creepy!

-Join the Dark Side of Seoul Tour, which is held on Wednesday, Friday, and Saturday nights in October.
-For more information or to make a reservation, visit the ZenKimchi website.
+Join the Dark Side of Seoul Tour, which is held on Thursday, Friday and Saturday nights in October.
+For more information or to make a reservation, click here.